fabianbees/icingaweb2-module-grafana/doc/03-module-configuration.md

 For token access you need to create a Service Account and assign it a token.
 See the [Grafana Docs](https://grafana.com/docs/grafana/latest/administration/service-accounts/).

-### indirectproxyrefresh
+### enablecache
 Only for `indirectproxy` access mode.
-Enables or disable graph refresh with an interval of the service interval.
+Enables or disable caching graphs.
 Defaults to `yes`.

+Note that depending on your browser images might be cached implicitly.

 ### usepublic
 Enables/Disables the usage of a `public` URL to the Grafana server.